 Whether it’s a DBT therapist or teen rehab center, residential treatment, IOP or PHP, get in touch with a Dialectical Behavior Therapy program for ODD today.
 Let your child start building, as they say in the DBT world, “a life worth living.”

 When you need DBT Treatment for DMDD

-If your teen’s ODD issues are extremely persistent and chronic, you may want to consider whether your teen has DMDD instead.
+If your teen’s ODD issues are extremely persistent and chronic, you may want to consider whether your teen has Disruptive Mood Dysregulation Disorder (DMDD) instead.

-While persistent irritability and excessively angry outbursts are present in both ODD and DMDD, it is more severe in DMDD, and occurs more frequently.
-In DMDD, a teen’s disruptive outbursts must occur at least 3 times a week, for at least a year.
+While persistent irritability and excessively angry outbursts are present in both ODD and DMDD, they are more severe in DMDD, and occur more frequently.
+In DMDD, a teen’s disruptive outbursts must occur at least 3 times a week for at least a year.
 A teen with ODD, however, has outbursts that occur on average once a week for at least 6 months.
-Also, in DMDD the irritability causes damage in more than one setting (e.g. home and school).
+Also, in DMDD, the irritability causes damage in more than one setting (e.g. home and school).
 To learn more about DMDD symptoms, check out our DMDD Parent Guide.